johnbumgarner/facial_prediction/README.md

 </p>

-## Primary objective of this repository (RE-WRITE)
+## Primary objective of this repository

 <p align="justify">

-This repository is going to examine the <i>OpenCV</i> function <i>face_FaceRecognizer.predict(), which is used to predict the probability that a target photo matches another image within a dataset.
+This repository is going to examine the <i>OpenCV</i> function <i>face_FaceRecognizer.predict()</i>, which is used to predict the probability that a target photo matches another image within a dataset.
 This target image is of the well-known female actress <i>Natalie Portman</i> and the dataset contains 73 images of other actresses.

 Another objective of this repository is to determine the capabilities and limitations of the Python libraries used to perform the prediction test.
 </p>